infews/workstation_repave/README.md

   - Nearly everything is installed via [Homebrew][homebrew]
   - Make this file your own with brew scripts and casks for what you want/need
 - Update/add any dotfiles in the `dotfiles` directory
-  - Dotfiles live in this repo in `dotfiles`, without prepended dots per rcm convention
+  - Dotfiles live in this repo in `dotfiles`, **without** prepended dots per rcm convention
-  - [rcm][rcm] is installed to manage the dotfiles
+  - [rcm][rcm] is installed (via Homebrew) to manage the dotfiles
   - See `dotfiles/rcrc` for which files are excluded
 - rcm and git
   - Customize the file `assets/gitinclude` for your info
-  - There is a task to make `~/.gitconfig` but it includes the content `assets/gitinclude`
+  - There is a task to make `~/.gitconfig` but it includes the content from `assets/gitinclude` because of git issues
-  - See in `assets/rcrc` that `assets/gitinclude` (and others) are excluded, which means they are not symlinked to `$HOME`
+- `dotfiles/zshrc` has some reasonable defaults
+  - `fzf`, Starship, and `chruby` are installed via Homebrew and referenced here
 - Add any other personal executable scripts to `bin`
   - `dotfiles/zshrc` adds `~/bin` to the `$PATH`
 - Edit/add any task classes to `bin/repave`
   - Ruby classes in `lib/repave` do the work
-  - Add new tasks as desired
+  - Add new tasks as classes as desired

-# Known Manual Work
+# Contributing

-These items don't seem to be automate-able.
-So manually crank through them once the system is updated.

-- Chrome
-  - [ ] Make Chrome default browser
-  - [ ] Add Chrome Profiles
-- [ ] Dropbox login
-- [ ] Google Drive login
-- GithHub
-  - [ ] Desktop setup
-  - [ ] Update local key
-- Login Items, so they start on startup
-  - [ ] Slate
-  - [ ] Quicksilver
-  - [ ] Flycut
-  - [ ] Dropbox
-- Licenses for:
-  - [ ] Deckset 2
-  - [ ] Airbuddy 2
-- [ ] Rotating Desktop backgrounds from network folder
+- Please make any tasks idempotnent.
+The `repave` script is meant to be run often.
-- [ ] Configure TimeMachine
+-

 [homebrew]: https://brew.sh/
 [homebrew_bundle]: https://github.com/Homebrew/homebrew-bundle